bharadwaj-varma-99/rtms-samples/cloud_storage/save_audio_and_video_to_aws_s3_storage_js/readme.md

 # Zoom RTMS Video and Audio save to AWS S3 Storage

-This project demonstrates real-time audio and video capture using the Zoom RTMS.
+This project demonstrates realtime audio and video capture using the Zoom RTMS.
 It stores the raw audio and video local.
 Thereafter utilizes ffmpeg cli to combine (muxing), and converts it into a mp4 file format.

 ## Prerequisites